 Ok, on to all the ins and outs on snake plant care.
 There really isn’t that much to know since these plants are so easy but the following is what you should know for them to look their best!

 SNAKE PLANT CARE MUST KNOWS

 HOW OFTEN DO YOU WATER A SNAKE PLANT?

 Truth be told, you could not water a snake plant for weeks and it would still look happy and perky!
 Snake plants are very drought-tolerant.

 One thing you don’t want to do is overwater them.
 They don’t like to be overwatered.
 Ideally you want your snake plant in a pot with a drain hole using well-drained soil.

 I actually have 2 of my snake plants in pots without drain holes and they do just fine (one is in a hanging pot so there really can’t be a drainage hole or our walls would be ruined!).
-Just be sure to put your finger in the soil to see if it’s dried out before adding any water.
+I put my finger in the water to check how wet or dry it is before watering.

 HOW MUCH LIGHT DOES MY SNAKE PLANT NEED?

 Not much!
 Snake plants will honestly do fine in a windowsill that gets plenty of sunlight or in a dark corner.
 I know, because that’s where I have 2 of mine! 🙂